-COURSE CODE:14404: INDIA AND WEST ASIA (UPTO 8TH CENTURY A.D)
+COURSE CODE:WAS-A04: INDIA AND WEST ASIA (UPTO 8TH CENTURY A.D)

+Total marks: 100 (internal marks 30 and theory 70).
 Credits:04.
 Instruction: 64 hours per semester.

 After studying the course the students will come to know the following